 Hello Machine Bros!

-Where you will learn various advanced supports placement, as well as discover other techniques that will help you obtain higher quality prints.
+You will learn various advanced supports placement, as well as, other techniques and options that will help you obtain higher quality 3D prints.

 Option: 3D Transform Gizmo

 3D Transform Gizmo is the option that you must activate first when using Simplify3D.